 - Remove clutter and other obstacles.

-- Secure furniture that may be prone to tip over.
+- Secure furniture that may be prone to tipping over.

 - Remove items with sharp edges or glass tops.